 If for any reason the Field Computer stops functioning, the field crew will be responsible for keeping a manual trawl data log (Appendix F).
-The information recorded in the log includes water depth, length of tow wire used, times and coordinates (latitude and longitude) for net on the bottom and the end of the trawl (beginning of trawl retrieval).
+The information recorded in the log includes water depth, length of the tow-wire used, times and coordinates (latitude and longitude) for start of the trawl and the end of the trawl (beginning of trawl retrieval).
 Similar information for when the net was deployed (net over) and when the net was retrieved (net on deck) may also be recorded.
 Any anomalous conditions, such as rocky substrate, debris in the catch, and/or a torn net should also be recorded in the log.